kantamasuki/RGDM/protein_str_pred/README.md

 ## Version Information
 We use Anaconda virtual environment.
-The environment and the versions of the Python libraries used in our work are as follows, while any reasonably recent version will be fine:
+The environment and the versions of the GPU and Python libraries used in the work are as follows, while any reasonably recent version will be fine:

 - GPU: NVIDIA GeForce RTX 3090
     - CUDA Version: 11.7